jovian-explorer/exo_k/doc/units.rst

 Then, the data can be converted to another unit system by simply calling the `convert_kdata_unit` and `convert_p_unit` methods with the new desired units (see the Getting Started section).

-Data output by the code in a self defining format save the units used as well so they can be read and used when this file is used elsewhere.
-Data output in one of the formats discussed above is automatically converted back to the right units before writing.

 Spectral units
 --------------